CLACKAMAS COUNTYJUNIOR LIVESTOCK

 in two (2) livestock animals per species at the initial weigh in.

 For rabbits and chickens, follow the rules outlined below in section 7 and 8.
-A family (household) may share one
+A family (household), 4H club,

 1. The official final weigh in for all animals will